zattera-protocol/ZEPs/ZEPs/zep-2.md

 ## Abstract

 This ZEP proposes a witness authorization system requiring block producers to prove ownership of ERC-721 NFTs on Ethereum-compatible chains.
-Witnesses must periodically submit cryptographic proofs connecting their Zattera accounts to Ethereum addresses that own registered NFTs.
+Witnesses must periodically submit cryptographic proofs demonstrating that they are the actual owners of the relevant NFTs.
 An oracle service verifies on-chain ownership before witnesses become eligible for block production.

 ## Motivation